arqalite/fire-king-guide/src/playing-the-deck/combos/amblowhale/ponix-kirin.md

 - Link Summon [_Amphibious Swarmship Amblowhale_] using Princess and the revived monster.

 #### Interruptions
-  - When your ready to interrupt, activate Kirin in hand, destroy Amblowhale.
+  - When you're ready to interrupt, activate Kirin in hand, destroy Amblowhale.
   - Amblowhale effect to Special Summon I:P Masquerena.
   - Sacred Garunix Special Summoning itself from GY, destroying a Fire King from deck.
     - If you choose Ulcanix here, you can Special Summon [_Fire King High Avatar Garunix_] from Deck to set up 2 Level 8s.